Select Page

 Nathan is passionate about the intersection of law and science.
 Whilst serving as Sponsorship Director and subsequently as Vice President of the Science and Technology Law Association (SATLA) at the University of Melbourne, he led various engagement events, workshops and publications covering a range of STEM fields, including life sciences, artificial intelligence and digital transformation.

 Pearce IP provides weekly reports on global biosimilars activities in the Pearce IP BioBlast®.
-Significant biosimilar activities for the week ending the 21 February 2025 are set out below:
+Significant biosimilar activities for the week ending 8 August 2025 are set out below:

 Aflibercept